Last Updated on August 8th, 2019

 It usually takes about 48 hours for benzoyl peroxide to kill 99% or more of the acne bacteria infecting a pimple.
 Getting rid of acne bacteria, however, is only the first half of the healing process.

 Redness and irritation don’t go away immediately because the inflammation of acne is actually the immune system’s reaction to acne bacteria, not something caused by acne bacteria themselves.
 (There are other kinds of skin infections, such as most streptococcal infections, that generate their own inflammatory toxins.)
 Only when the immune system finally stops sending out chemicals to kill the bacteria that are no longer there will pimples begin to fade away.
 This second half of the healing process usually takes about a week on young skin and about two weeks on adult skin.

 Benzoyl peroxide is of very limited value for treating whiteheads and blackheads.
 And a baby’s skin grows so rapidly that it opens clogged pores on its own.
-Pimples caused by baby acne, however, often will respond to acne treatment with benzoyl peroxide.
+Pimples caused by baby acne, however, often will respond to acne treatment containing benzoyl peroxide2.